 I don’t have the time

 Do you already track your bird records somewhere else?
-Then there is really no added time by being an eBirder—it’ll probably actually save time since we update your lists for you when splits and lumps happen! eBird provides free proofreading of your lists too!
+No extra time is needed to use eBird—it’ll probably actually save time because we update your lists for you when splits and lumps happen! eBird provides free proofreading of your lists too!
 Our worldwide team of experts is constantly inspecting the data to help prevent typos or taxonomic errors.
-Going forward, eBird Mobile will really speed up your data entry since you record your new sightings right there in the field–no transcribing!
+Going forward, eBird Mobile will really speed up your data entry because you record your new sightings right there in the field—no transcribing needed.

 I keep my lists in another program